-The Short-Term Staffing Request form should be completed for all short-term staffing requests, including those to be funded through the department/program's STS baseline and any non-101 funded STS positions.
-STS requests will be reviewed as a part of a department’s overall instructional strategy and for technical reasons (e.g., percentage of appointment, title).
+Short-Term Staffing Request forms should be completed for all short-term staffing requests, even if the funding source of the STS is secure (e.g., Honors, FIGS, etc.).
+This is necessary because STS requests will be reviewed as a part of a department’s overall instructional strategy and for technical reasons (e.g., percentage of appointment, title).
 “STS” may refer to several titles, including Associate Lecturer, Lecturer (SA), Faculty Associate, Visiting Faculty, L/I faculty, Emeritus Faculty and Adjunct Faculty.